scala-network/Lets-Tip-Me/README.md

 # How To (Temporary)

-Install and run MongoDB locally on port 27017 and with MongoDB Shell (mongo) insert an user
+Install and run MongoDB locally on port 27017 and with MongoDB Shell (mongo) insert an user :

 `use stellite-funding-platform`

 `db.users.insertOne( { username: "your_username", email: "your@email.com", password: "test" } );`

-Clone this repository
+Clone this repository :
 `git clone https://github.com/oxhak/Stellite-Funding-Platform`

-Run app.js with Node.js `node app.js`
+Run app.js with Node.js : `node app.js`

-Open your web browser and go to http://127.0.0.1:3000 and try to Login
+Open your web browser and go to http://127.0.0.1:3000 and try to Login.